hellohq-io/hq-api-sdk/README.md

+# This repository is deprecated and will not be updated anyore

 # HQ API SDK - the C# library for the HQ API

 This C# SDK allows convenient access to the HQ API.